devonorourke/nhguano/docs/decontam_workflow.md

 ![decontam_Reads-ASVs_ContamOrNot](https://github.com/devonorourke/nhguano/blob/master/figures/decontam_Reads-ASVs_ContamOrNot.png)

 A few observations from this figure:
 1. The most prevalent ASVs in our dataset are routinely identified as contaminants by the DNAplate method, but are typically not by the sequencing batch method.
 This makes me suspicious that there is not a sufficient statistical power to support the DNAplate-based batch filter.
 For example, it could be that a partiuclar ASV is marked as a contaminant in 3 of 40 DNA plates, but not so in the other 37.
-Nevertheless, we're seeing some ASVs in hundreds of samples, and these are likely _not_ contaminants: they're the kinds of sequence variants we expect in the bat diet (each ASV was classified and assigned taxonomic identity, explained in the [diversity_analyses.md](https://github.com/devonorourke/nhguano/blob/master/docs/diversity_analyses.md) document).
+Nevertheless, we're seeing some ASVs in hundreds of samples, and these are likely _not_ contaminants: they're the kinds of sequence variants we expect in the bat diet (each ASV was classified and assigned taxonomic identity, explained in the last section of this document).
 2. The mock ASVs sequenced were often flagged as likely contaminants themselves.
 Given that these samples were not part of the DNA extraction process, the more abundant samples are only a result of sequencing cross-talk (and we know Decontam isn't built for that).
 Given that the mock samples often generated among the greatest per-sample read abundances per Illumina run, it's not surprising that we might be seeing the mock ASVs showing up in negative control samples at low abundances.
 This is explored in more detail in the next section.
 3. There are negative control samples that are _not_ identified as contaminants.
 These are clearly not of concern.
 It's unclear to me why an ASV would be unique to a control sample and not present in any mock sample or guano sample, but these are not of a concern with our data and will be filtered out.